MooersLab/writingProgress2022/README.md

 Below are real examples from May 2020.
 Note how I exceeded the time goal while lagging behind on the word goal.
 Word count is not enough to track real progress made on vital non-generative writing activities related to the writing projects.
+This my beef with writing guides that suggest that tracking word count is sufficient.
+A small minority of the effort behind an academic paper in the physical and biological sciences is the generation of new text.

 <p align="center"><img src="images/May2020words.png"></p>